 If the patient still has not had their blood tests done 1 month later, they will then appear in the '2nd Letter' due reports.
 You can then send them a further letter and batch add the 'XaXwh - Medication monitoring second letter sent' Read code.

-Annual and Legacy LTC/QOF Best Practice LTC/QOF LTC - this means that the patient is due bloods for steroids or thyroid medications, for example, and also has a chronic illness.
+Annual and Has QOF LTC/QOF or Best Practice LTC/legacy LTC/no QOF LTC - this means that the patient is due bloods for steroids or thyroid medications, for example, and also has a chronic illness.
 You would use these if you do not use the Ardens LTC Recall system.
 You must also use Annual and no LTC to ensure you capture your full population of bloods due patients in this instance.
 If you do use the recall system, you can ignore these as this population is picked up within that system.

-Annual and no LTC - this means that the patient is due for bloods, and does not have a chronic illness.
+Annual and No QOF LTC/No QOF or Best Practice LTC/No legacy LTC - this means that the patient is due for bloods, and does not have a chronic illness.
 If you do use the Ardens LTC Recall system you will be picking up patients who have a chronic illness and we will be prompting you to take their steriod/thyroid etc bloods at the same time as their diabetic bloods for example.
 Therefore, this population of patients will be outstanding so you must use these to capture everyone due bloods.

 High risk - this will let you call in patients taking DMARD medications and any other medication requiring monitoring 6-monthly or more frequently.